ToshioCP/Gtk4-tutorial/gfm/sec20.md

 The file `tfeapplication.c` should be divided into several files.

 - `tfeapplication.c` only has codes related to GtkApplication.
-- A file about GtkApplicationWindow
+- A file for GtkApplicationWindow
-- A file about a preference dialog
+- A file for a preference dialog
-- A file about an alert dialog
+- A file for an alert dialog

 The preference dialog is defined by a ui file.
 And it has GtkBox, GtkLabel and GtkFontButton in it.
 Such widget is called composite widget.
-Composite widget is a child object of the parent widget.
+Composite widget is a child object (not child widget) of a widget.
 For example, the preference composite widget is a child object of GtkDialog.
 Composite widget can be built from template XML.
 Next subsection shows how to build a preference dialog.